Blotch3D/Blotch3D/README.md

 neglecting to draw texture pixels (and thus neglecting to update the depth buffer) if the texture pixel's alpha is below some threshold value (i.e. if it is translucent enough).
-Most typical textures with an alpha channel usually use an alpha value of zero or one, indicating absence or presence of texture.
+Most typical textures with an alpha channel use an alpha value of pretty much zero or one, indicating absence or presence of texture.
 Alpha testing works well with those.
 For alpha values intended to show partial translucency, it doesn't work as well.
+In those cases, you will have to watch drawing order.
+And if translucent sprites intersect, or a translucent surface occludes another surface of the same sprite, you will have to look online for more advanced solutions.

 MonoGame does provide a separate "AlphaTestEffect" effect that supports it.
 But AlphaTestEffect does not support directional lights, as are supported in BasicEffect.
 So, don't bother with AlphaTestEffect unless you don't care about the directional lights.

-For these reasons Blotch3D includes a custom effect called BlBasicEffect that provides everything that MonoGame's BasicEffect provides, but also provides alpha testing.
+For these reasons Blotch3D includes a custom effect called BlBasicEffectAlphaTest that provides everything that MonoGame's BasicEffect provides, but also provides alpha testing.
 See the SpriteAlphaTexture example to see how to use it.
-Note that you will need to rebuild the BlBasicEffect effect for platforms other than Microsoft Windows.
-See below for more information on building it.

-To use BlBasicEffect, your program must do the following:
+Essentially your program must do the following:

-1. Copy the "BlBasicEffect.mgfxo" (or "BlBasicEffectOGL.mgfxo" for
+1. Copy the "BlBasicEffectAlphaTest.mgfxo" (or
-    certain other platforms) from the Blotch3D source "Content/Effects" folder to your program execution folder.
+    "BlBasicEffectAlphaTestOGL.mgfxo" for certain other platforms) from
+    the Blotch3D source "Content/Effects" folder to your program execution folder.

-2. Your program loads that file and creates a BlBasicEffect, like this:
+2. Your program loads that file and creates a BlBasicEffectAlphaTest, like this:

-    byte\[\] bytes = File.ReadAllBytes(\"BlBasicEffect.mgfxo\"); // or
+    byte\[\] bytes =
+    File.ReadAllBytes(\"BlBasicEffectAlphaTest.mgfxo\"); // or
-    'BlBasicEffectOGL.mgfxo' for certain other platforms
+    'BlBasicEffectAlphaTestOGL.mgfxo' for certain other platforms

-    BlBasicEffect = new BlBasicEffect(Graphics.GraphicsDevice, bytes);
+    BlBasicEffectAlphaTest = new BlBasicEffect(Graphics.GraphicsDevice,
+    bytes);

 3. And it specifies the alpha threshold level that merits drawing the pixel, like this (this could also be done in the delegate described below):

-    BlBasicEffect.Parameters\[\"AlphaTestThreshold\"\].SetValue(.2f);
+    BlBasicEffectAlphaTest.Parameters\[\"AlphaTestThreshold\"\].SetValue(.5f);

-4. And then your program assigns a delegate to the BlSprite's SetEffect delegate field for sprites that have translucent textures.
+4. And then your program assigns, for sprites that have translucent textures, a delegate to the BlSprite's SetEffect delegate field.
 The delegate does something like this:

     MyTranslucentSprite.SetEffect = (s,effect) =\>

     {

-    s.SetupBasicEffect(BlBasicEffect);
+    s.SetupBasicEffect(BlBasicEffectAlphaTest);

-    return BlBasicEffect;
+    return BlBasicEffectAlphaTest;

     };

-Note that BlBasicEffect is slightly slower than the default (BasicEffect) effect, so only use BlBasicEffect when needed.
+Note that BlBasicEffectAlphaTest is slightly slower than the default (BasicEffect) effect, so only use BlBasicEffectAlphaTest when needed.

-The provided "BlBasicEffect.mgfxo" and "BlBasicEffectOGL.mgfxo" files
+The provided "BlBasicEffectAlphaTest.mgfxo" and "BlBasicEffectAlphaTestOGL.mgfxo" files are compiled.
-are compiled.
 The shader source code (HLSL) can be found in the Blotch3D Content/Effects folder.
 All it is, is the original MonoGame BasicEffect code with a few lines added for alpha test.
 The make\_effects.bat file in the Blotch3D source folder (it's just a call to 2MGFX.exe) builds them, but first be sure to add the path to 2MGFX.exe to the 'path' environment variable.
 Typically the path is something like "\\Program Files (x86)\\MSBuild\\MonoGame\\v3.0\\Tools".

 Dynamically changing a sprite's orientation and position
 ========================================================